 First thing's first.
-The Biewer terrier, the newest breed on the planet that gained American Kennel Club (AKC) recognition in early 2021, is actually pronounced like the semiaquatic rodent: "beaver."
+The Biewer terrier, a newer breed that gained American Kennel Club (AKC) recognition in early 2021, is actually pronounced like the semiaquatic rodent: "beaver."
 But not to worry, these cute little guys and gals should abstain from cutting down your trees.

 A direct descendant of the Yorkshire terrier, the Biewer terrier was established in Germany in the mid-1980s.
 Soon, genetic testing proved that Biewers weren't just a variation of the Yorkie—these pint-sized, happy-go-lucky goofballs are actually their own new breed.